soyoungjung1/Bot563/notebook-log.md

 In the previous step I generated ML trees from 20 distinct random starting trees, and output the tree with the best likelihood.
 Now I will get Bootstrapping support values for the trees.

-1. Run the bootstrap on "grouped_genes_aligned.fasta" file.
-By default setting, RAxML-NG employs MRE-based bootstopping test to automatically determine the sufficient number of BS replicates.
+1. Run the bootstrap on ```grouped_genes_aligned.fasta``` file.
+By default setting, RAxML-NG employs MRE-based bootstrapping test to automatically determine the sufficient number of BS replicates.
 ```
 ./raxml-ng  --bootstrap --threads 2 --msa grouped_genes_aligned.fasta --model JTT_G4 --prefix JTT_2
 ```